Search All Doctors and Providers Affiliated with WakeMed.

 Child Life Specialists help children and families cope with the stress and anxiety that often accompany a hospital experience.
 They are trained in teaching children and adolescents about medical procedures in a developmentally appropriate manner to further meet the specific needs of your child and facilitate effective coping methods.
 They are a family centered resource catered to you and your family’s needs.

-You might spot us in many different places throughout the hospital system, including the Children's Emergency Department, the Pediatric Unit, the Pediatric Intensive Care Unit (PICU), Day Surgery, Endoscopy, and the Neonatal Intensive Care Unit.
+You might spot us in many different places throughout the hospital system, including the Children's Emergency Department, the Pediatric Unit, the Pediatric Intensive Care Unit (PICU), Pediatric Rehab, Day Surgery and Endoscopy.

 WakeMed Child Life Services focus on pediatric patients and family members ages 0 to 17.